alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 * making sure that all delivery partners are aware of how your service meets users’ needs and actively promote this to the users they work with
 * addressing any myths about barriers to using your digital service and making users and partners aware when real barriers have been removed
 * using both digital and non-digital channels
-* ensuring that all your communication with users encourages action eg, create a memorable URL that goes straight to the service, not just to a home page (this may be subject to [advertising, marketing and communications spend controls](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/60686/Cabinet-Office-Controls-guidance-v3-1-section-5_0.pdf) (PDF, 127KB))
+* ensuring that all your communication with users encourages action eg create a memorable URL that goes straight to the service, not just to a home page (this may be subject to [advertising, marketing and communications spend controls](/government/publications/cabinet-office-controls))
 * incorporating the URL for your service into all your written correspondence eg letters, email footers, hard and soft copy, out-of-hours phone messages; put phone numbers and physical addresses in less prominent places in any communications
 * getting information on your digital service into partner publications / websites that your target users might go to for other reasons
 * checking if the guidance for using your service is set out in jargon-free language that your users find comprehensible -- be sure to user-test it